Cardinal Interpolation With General Multiquadrics: Convergence Rates: Main Results

 \subsection{Structural Results}

 Before discussing the main interpolation results, we pause to mention some facts about the shift-invariant spaces associated with the multiquadric cardinal functions and how they relate to the spaces of translates of the multiquadrics themselves.
 Often, RBF interpolation schemes begin by trying to find interpolants to a given class of functions from the closed linear span of translates of the RBF itself (e.g. the multiquadric), where the closure is taken, for example, in the topology of uniform convergence on compact subsets of $\R^d$.
-Often in cardinal interpolation, the cardinal functions serve as a change of basis in the spirit of classical Lagrange polynomial interpolation, and one has $L$ as an element of the closed linear span of $\{\phi(\cdot-j):j\in\Z^d\}$.
+Often in interpolation methods, the cardinal functions serve as a change of basis in the spirit of classical Lagrange polynomial interpolation, and one has $L$ as an element of the closed linear span of $\{\phi(\cdot-j):j\in\Z^d\}$.
 The current analysis begins from the opposite vantage point, and considers interpolation from $V_p(L_{\alpha,c})$, and discusses how such spaces relate to their counterparts arising from $\phi_{\alpha,c}$.
-The techniques here allow for a conclusion to be made about the relation of these spaces in many instances, but is not strong enough in others (primarily for positive $\alpha$ which is not of the form $k-1/2$ for $k\in\N$).

 The following two theorems demonstrate that for sufficiently negative $\alpha$, we may classify the structure of the cardinal functions and the decay rate of their coefficients, as well as showing equality of the associated shift-invariant spaces $V_p(L_{\alpha,c})$ and $V_p(\phi_{\alpha,c})$.